nazariyv/blog/posts/necessary-sufficient.md

 [title]: <> (Necessary and Sufficient Conditions)
 [pandoc]: <> (--mathjax)

-Every so often I need to refresh my memory about the intuitive meaning of the **necessary** and **sufficient** conditions in mathematics.
-Chances are, you do too.
-So I'm writing this post to have as clear exposition as possible on this topic.
-Hopefully, by the end of this article you will have a crystal clear understanding of these concepts.

 ## Set Theory Perspective

 Let's start with a set view of these concepts.
 Have a look at the following diagram.
 We have contrived a universe in which a _red circle_ is a combination of a _red shape_ and a _coloured circle_.